RuthyYao/8-Weeks-SQL-Challenge/Case Study #6 - Clique Bait/Solutions/B. Product Funnel Analysis.md

 Luxury products has higher fallout rate than the other two categories.

-Use your 2 new output tables - answer the following questions:
+Use the above output tables - answer the following questions:

-### 1. Which product had the most views, cart adds and purchases?
+#### 1. Which product had the most views, cart adds and purchases?

 ```SQL
 SELECT